 Iroquois Traditional Dancers

 Smoke Dance, 2021

-As part of the Eastern Woodland Dances program, this commanding solo features vocalizations from the dancer as well as the onstage drummer.
+As part of the Eastern Woodland Dances program, this commanding solo features vocalizations from dancer Jake George as well as from the onstage drummer, Al George.

 Maya Beiser & Wendy Whelan